14 Cognitive Biases that can Prevent Consistent Trading Profits

 12. Regret Aversion

 Regret aversion can make traders hesitant to make necessary changes (due to fear of regret).
 To overcome this bias, be willing to accept mistakes.
-Also, adapt your trading strategies as needed.

 13. Cognitive Dissonance